-- Sole proprietorship.
-The individual owning the business. - Corporation.
-The president, vice president, or other principal officer. - Partnership or unincorporated organization.
-A responsible and duly authorized member or officer having knowledge of its affairs. - Trust or estate.
-The fiduciary.
+- Sole proprietorship-The individual owning the business - Corporation-The president, vice president, or other principal officer. - Partnership or unincorporated organization-A responsible and duly authorized member or officer having knowledge of its affairs. - Trust or estate-The fiduciary. - Single member limited liability company treated as a disregarded entity-The owner of the limited liability company.